starohit/DEV-OPS/readme.md

 ## 5. Mention some of the core benefits of DevOps.

-The core benefits of DevOps are as follows:
+A: The core benefits of DevOps are as follows:
 Technical benefits

 • Continuous software delivery